0foo/study_notes/rhcsa/topics/package_management/dnf.md

     * displays info about a package
     * will display info even if not installed or installed

+* `sudo dnf provides <file name>`
+    * will search all repositories (remote and installed) to find out which ones provide a file
+    * can use wildcards for the search: * or ?
+    * Note: can provide other things than file name but not needed for RHCSA

+* `sudo dnf search <some string>`
+    * To search for all the packages that match the specified string in their name or summary
+    * doesn't search in a package searches the metadata and name

 ### local package mangement
 * `sudo dnf list installed`
     * lists package name, version, repo installed from